tytydraco/yessleep/out/BONESAW_VICS_CRYPTOZOOLOGICAL_GARDENS_PART_5_SPRITES_DRAGONS_AND_GANGSTERS_GALORE.md

 I asked him, “Isn’t a Thunderbird supposed to be a demigod or something like that?”

 “Nah, that’s a bunch of horseshit.
 They’re just birds.
 I mean, they’re really *big* freakin’ birds and they can kill you, but they’re just birds.
 I swear, people are always saying to me, ‘A Thunderbird is a god or something, right?’
 And then I’m like, ‘If it’s a god, why the hell is it locked up in my zoo?’
-I swear, there’s so much misinformation going around out there, Billy!
+I'll tell ya, there’s so much misinformation going around out there, Billy!
 I can only shake my head, you know what I mean?
 People will believe anything.”

 I burst out into a long, shaky fit of giggling.
 He frowned at me and said, “What’s funny?
 What did I say?”